mattzink7/cloudcannnon/content/about/_index.md

       button_url: /schedule-demo/
       button_text: Schedule A Demo
       open_in_new_tab: false
-  - _bookshop_name: columns
+  - _bookshop_name: media-text
     heading: Discover Essentia (add colon here) Champions of Sustainable Energy
-    columns:
-      - _bookshop_name: content
-        body: <p>Founded in 2013, Essentia has swiftly emerged as a leader in the sustainable energy sector.
+    body: "Founded in 2013, Essentia has swiftly emerged as a leader in the sustainable energy sector.
 Our ethos is simple, merge cutting-edge technology with deep-rooted environmental values.
 We're more than just a company; we're a collective of innovators, dreamers, and doers, steadfast in our mission to revolutionize the way businesses and homeowners consume energy.
-From our initial idea to the myriad of solutions we offer today, every step we've taken has been in pursuit of a greener, brighter future for all.</p>
+From our initial idea to the myriad of solutions we offer today, every step we've taken has been in pursuit of a greener, brighter future for all."
+    image:
+      image_url: /uploads/plant-in-hands-1.jpg
+      image_alt: Small plant in hands
+    button:
+      button_url:
+      button_text:
+      open_in_new_tab:
     background_color: black
+    text_column_position: right
   - _bookshop_name: staff-feed
     heading: Meet Our Sustainability Experts
     body: "At Essentia, each member brings a unique blend of expertise, united by a common goal: to revolutionize the world of sustainable energy.
 From our pioneering co-founders to our innovative engineers and strategists, every individual plays a crucial role in shaping our journey."